 FATF and other FSRB events

-Paris, 21 October 2016 – Under the Spanish Presidency of Mr. Juan Manuel Vega-Serrano, the first Plenary meeting of Plenary year FATF-XXVIII was held.
+Busan, 24 June 2016 – Under the Korean Presidency of Mr. Je-yoon Shin, the fourth Plenary meeting of Plenary year FATF-XXVII was held.

 The main issues dealt with by this Plenary meeting were :

 1. Work on terrorist financing, which remains the top priority for the FATF, including: